-Protestors outside the Capitol suddenly entered the building itself, with police in riot gear failing to prevent Trump’s supporters from gaining entry inside.
+Protesters outside the Capitol suddenly entered the building itself, with police in riot gear failing to prevent Trump’s supporters from gaining entry inside.
 In response, Congress was put under lockdown, and later evacuated.
 The protest has been described as a coup or insurrection.
-Protestors entering the Capitol building, resulting in police shooting at least one person, are certainly serious.
-This was not a military coup—it was a riot that illustrated the US’s polarization.
+Protesters entering the Capitol building, resulting in police shooting at least one person, is certainly serious.
+This was not a military coup—it was a riot that illustrated the polarization in the U.S.

 The majority of the capitalist class is relying on Biden to provide U.S. capitalism and the U.S. government with a “clean slate” in the eyes of voters and end the personal rule of Trump and his family, without the intent of undoing many of the attacks carried out under Trump’s administration.

 When capitalism enters a crisis, people begin to look for answers and alternatives.
 The capitalist system has been in near-constant crises since the Great Recession in 2008.
 In the U.S., dissatisfaction with the current neoliberal order broke out into the Occupy Movement before it was put down by the Obama administration.
-Politicians like Bernie Sanders and Alexandria Ocasio-Cortez, who are fundamentally liberals, have tried to harness more recent progressive energy, but instead of building a movement, they have worked to bring workers’ anger and need for change into the dead-end of the Democratic Party.
-On January 6th, a counter-protest, a tactic that has been overwhelmingly effective in the past, wasn’t organised.
+Politicians like Bernie Sanders and Alexandria Ocasio-Cortez—who are fundamentally liberals—have tried to harness more recent progressive energy, but instead of building a movement, they have worked to bring workers’ anger and need for change into the dead-end of the Democratic Party.
+On January 6th, a counter-protest wasn’t organized even though this is a tactic that has been overwhelmingly effective in the past.
 Before the pro-Trump protest, the Democratic Mayor of D.C. even told people to stay home and not counter-protest.
 The lack of a left counter-protest was the result of large sections of progressives and the left capitulating to the Democratic Party and ‘lesser-evilism’ in the recent elections.
 Even the BLM movement was redirected by many of its leaders into supporting the Democratic Party in the recent elections.

 The lack of an independent left outside of the Democratic Party serves to strengthen not only the interest of the capitalist class but the interest of the far-right, as well.
 Working people want solutions, and if there is no significant left workers’ party to help organize against capitalism, then those on the far-right will be able to use populist rhetoric alongside racism, sexism, antisemitism, and other oppressive ideas to attract and recruit those who otherwise might have been won over to socialist ideas and actions.

-Capitalism presents no way out of the crises this failing system continues to create.
+Capitalism presents no way out of the crises that are created by this failing system.
 Polarization will continue and some people will be drawn to right-wing populist ideas.
-But many people will also be pushed by conditions to consider Left ideas, including socialism.
-Unless an independent left workers’ party forms, offering a socialist programme, and organizing the working class, in all its diversity, against the capitalist elite, then the far-right could continue to gain in numbers and influence, until a right-wing coup in the United States would become a real possibility.
+But many people will also be pushed by conditions to consider left ideas, including socialism.
+Unless an independent left workers’ party forms, offering a socialist program, and organizing the working class, in all its diversity, against the capitalist elite, then the far-right could continue to gain in numbers and influence, until a right-wing coup in the United States would become a real possibility.

 How to Fight Back

-In towns and cities campaigning organisations, people on the Left, socialist groups, rank and file unions, anti-racist protestors, etc. need to organize working people and youth in mass demonstrations against the right, including in response to the pro-Trump protest and riot.
-Such joint actions should be linked to fighting for access to free healthcare, enhanced unemployment pay and no evictions as steps to immediate defend lives and living standards during the pandemic.
-These steps could begin together working people and youth to build a movement – locally, state wide and nationally -to fight for their needs and lay a basis for building a political force, a party, of the working class and oppressed.
+In towns and cities campaigning organizations, people on the left, socialist groups, rank and file union members, anti-racist protesters, etc. need to organize working people and youth in mass demonstrations against the right, including in response to the pro-Trump protest and riot.
+Such joint actions should be linked to fighting for access to free healthcare, enhanced unemployment pay and no evictions as steps to immediately defend lives and living standards during the pandemic.
+These steps could bring together working people and youth to build a movement—locally, statewide and nationally—to fight for our needs and lay a basis for building a political force, a party, of the working class and oppressed.
 Trumpism and the Republicans offer no way out of the problems rooted in the capitalist system.
-The Democratic Party also has no way forward or any solutions to offer as we witnessed under Clinton and Obama, while it being a fundamentally undemocratic body.
+The Democratic Party has offered no solutions or way forward to the crises posed by capitalism because it is a party by and for the capitalist class.

-The terrible pandemic has once again illustrated the horrors of a profit run healthcare system, but Biden has made clear he is against any fundamental change.
-Desperately needed social benefits like free national healthcare, cancelling student debt, banning evictions and more can be fought for now and not wait for the Democrats to act.
+The pandemic has once again illustrated the horrors of a profit-run healthcare system, but Biden has made clear he is against any fundamental change.
+Desperately needed social benefits like free national healthcare, canceling student debt, banning evictions and more can be fought for now; we do not have to wait for the Democrats to act.
 Real democratic rights can only be won through struggles for immediate gains working people need, including stopping and pushing back the far right, and organizing mass movements against racism, police brutality, evictions, and profit-making off the pandemic.

-Socialists argue that such actions need to be part of a struggle to build a force that will break the grip of corporate control and enable working people to democratically run the economy, so it meets the needs of society as a whole and not richest 1% who own 30% of the nation’s wealth.
+Socialists argue that such actions need to be part of a struggle to build a force that will break the grip of corporate control.
+This will enable working people to democratically run the economy so it meets the needs of society as a whole and not the richest 1% (who own 30% of the nation’s wealth).
 Working-class opposition to the right must be different from the calls of the corporate media and Democratic Party politicians for increasing police repression, for more corporate censorship of social media, and for using hatred of Trump and Trumpism to cover up real economic and political problems in government and U.S. society.
 Independent action is necessary; history has shown that the only force capable of beating back the far-right and winning progress is the organized working class.